danguzzo/CircularEEE_SDModel/README.md

 - [ ] Update retrospective model and sdmdoc

 # cirularEEE_SDmodel
-The Circular EEE SD model was created with the following purpose: to represent region-wide long-term dynamics of stocks and flows of EEEs when introducing specific scenarios for Circular Economy strategies implementation.
+The Circular EEE SD model was created with the following purpose: to represent nation-wide long-term dynamics of stocks and flows of EEEs when introducing specific scenarios for Circular Economy strategies implementation.

 This effort followed the iterative process prescribed by Sterman (2000): (i.)
 Problem articulation, (ii.)
 Formulation of Dynamic Hypothesis, (iii.)
 Formulation of a Simulation Model, (iv.)
 Testing and (v.)
 Policy Design and Evaluation.
 The model was conceptualised following a dynamic Material Flow Analysis approach.
-It makes use of public available data of inflows and outflows of EEE products in specific countries to determine the stocks through time.
+It makes use of public available data of inflows and outflows of EEE products in countries to determine the stocks through time.

 Among the critical endogenous submodels are:
-- A submodel for **technology adoption** following the Bass diffusion model that determines the EEE demand from adoption
+- A submodel for **technology adoption** following the Bass diffusion model determines the EEE demand from adoption
-- A submodel for the **obsolescence of EEE** through a co-flow structure that determines EEE average age in combination to the probability of obsolescence using the Weibull lifetime distribution
+- A submodel for the **obsolescence of EEE** through a co-flow structure determines EEE average age in combination to the probability of obsolescence using the Weibull lifetime distribution
-- A submodel for the **paths of EEE and WEEE** in given region comprising first use, second use, remanufacturing, recycling, and disposal connected to mechanisms to verify Circular Economy implementation
+- A submodel for the **paths of EEE and WEEE** in a given region comprising first use, second use, remanufacturing, recycling, and disposal connected to mechanisms to verify Circular Economy implementation
 - A submodel for the **extraction of material** following a supply chain structure

 The model was developed using Vensim® DSS for Windows Version 8.0.7 Double Precision x64.